pgentile/zucchini-ui/README.md

 You can build sample Cucumber reports from the `zucchini-ui-example-features`:

 ```
-./gradlew dryRunCucumber runCucumber
+./gradlew runCucumber
 ```

 Generated reports can be found in `build` directory.

+The development UI server runs on port 9000, the backend server runs on ports 8080 (Zucchini API) and 8081 (Dropwizard admin API).

 Deploy
 ------

-The sub-project `zucchini-ui-capsule` builds a fat [Capsule](http://www.capsule.io) that contains in one JAR backend and UI.
-This JAR contains everything that is needed to run the Zucchini UI app.
+The sub-project `zucchini-ui-capsule` builds a fat [Capsule](http://www.capsule.io) that contains backend and UI in one JAR.
+This JAR contains everything needed to run the Zucchini UI app.

-You can run it from Gradle:
+You can run it with the following Gradle command:

 ```
 ./gradlew runCapsule
 ```

-The fat Capsule JAR is named `zucchini-ui-capsule-VERSION-SNAPSHOT-capsule.jar`.
+The fat Capsule JAR is named `zucchini-ui-capsule-VERSION-capsule.jar`.
 Run it with this command:

 ```
-java -jar zucchini-ui-capsule-VERSION-SNAPSHOT-capsule.jar server CONFIG.yml
+java -jar zucchini-ui-capsule-VERSION-capsule.jar server CONFIG.yml
 ```

 Don't forget to init your Mongo database !